ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on todo list

 **Thoughts:** Had a bit of a breakthrough understanding how class methods work, had an easier time implementing delete and checkoff functions.
 Made a simple sort function to sort tasks by priority

+### Day 61: August 21, 2021

+**Today's Progress**: Worked on todo list

+**Thoughts:** Another short day but a good one.
+Learned more about local storage and how it works.
+Realized that objects get stored as strings, so you have to construct their behavior again when restoring them.
+Valuable lessons learned